gbackhouse/Piratopolis/README.md

 ---- ACKNOWLEDGEMENTS ----

-This game would be significantly less fun without my fun-tester Daryl D'Cruz Pirate jokes are taken from boredpanda.com and kidadl.com
+This game would be significantly less fun without my fun-tester Daryl D'Cruz.

+Pirate jokes are taken from boredpanda.com and kidadl.com